 The American Academy of Pediatrics (AAP) recommends that pediatricians counsel parents and patients at every well-child check on diet and lifestyle goals as a part of obesity prevention initiatives (Hassink, 2010).
-These recommendations, initially put forth by the Maine Youth recommendations [6] Collaborative Overweight
+These recommendations, initially put forth by the Maine Youth recommendations [6] Collaborative Overweight obesity prevention program "Let's Go!
+5-2-1-0", have been promoted locally and nationally for broad consumption (Rogers and Motyka, 2009).[5]

-IDEAS FOR LIVING A HEALTHY ACTIVE LIFE

-- Eat at least 5 fruits and vegetables a day. - Keep screen time (like TV, video games, computer) down to 2 hours or less per day. - Get 1 hour or more of physical activity every day. - Drink O sugar-sweetened drinks.
+IDEAS FOR LIVING A HEALTHY ACTIVE LIFE Eat at least 5 fruits and vegetables a day.
+Keep screen time (like TV, video games, computer) down to 2 hours or less per day.
+Get 1 hour or more of physical activity every day.
+Drink O sugar-sweetened drinks.
 Replace soda pop, sports drinks and even 100% fruit juice with milk or water.